 You may be fitted with a temporary cap by your doctor or nurse.
 This is for you to practise with at home.
 It gives you the chance to learn how to use it properly, see how it feels and find out if the method is suitable for you.
 During this time, you are not protected against pregnancy and need to use additional contraception, such as condoms, when you have sex.

 When you go back for a follow-up appointment with your doctor or nurse, wear the cap so they can check that it is the right size and you have put it in properly.
 When they are happy that you can use a cap properly, they will give you one to use as contraception.

 A cap can be easily removed by gently hooking your finger under its rim, loop or strap and pulling it downwards and out.
 You must leave all types of cap in place for at least six hours after the last time you had sex.

 You can leave them in for longer than this, but do not leave them in for longer than the recommended maximum time of 48 hours (including the minimum six).
 A latex cap should not be left in for more than 30 hours.

 Looking after your cap

-After use, you can wash your cap with warm water and mild unperfumed soap.
-Rinse it thoroughly, then leave it to dry.
+After use, you can wash your cap with warm water and mild, unperfumed soap.
+Rinse it thoroughly, then leave to dry.
 You will be given a small container for it, which you should keep in a cool, dry place.